The Complete Guide to Disavowing Links for Google and Bing

 Google cautions users about the domain-level disavow because of potential damage it can cause.
-However, Ramirez says something a little different.
-Disavowing links on the domain level is a more thorough approach to cleaning up bad links.
-He says he utilizes domain-level disavow often because a “link from a blog page may also be included on a tag or category index page and as more posts are added to that tag/category, the link gets pushed further into pagination.”
-A link can be a moving target within a site and the only way to safely extract it is by disavowing the domain as a whole.
+However, disavowing links on the domain level can be a more thorough approach to cleaning up bad links.
+Commonly, domain-level disavow is used in situations where a site is generating many links or is likely to create additional unwanted links in the future.
+For instance, a spam directory that lists you in every county nationwide would be better blocked at the domain level.
+A link can be a moving target within a site, and the only way to safely extract it is by disavowing the domain as a whole.

 Bing’s Disavow Links Tool

-The way to use Bing’s disavow links tool is slightly different than Google’s tool because you don’t need to upload a .txt file.
-Instead, you manually enter each domain or URL.
+The way to use Bing’s disavow links tool is slightly different from Google’s tool because you don’t upload a .txt file.
+Instead, you have to manually enter each domain or URL.

 - Log into Bing Webmaster Tools.